sickozell/SickoCV/README.md

 CV input is added to Fade knob value and the sum will be clamped in the range of 0-10v.

 #### Right-click Menu
-- Initialize On Start: discards previous module state on VCV restart
+- **Initialize On Start**: discards previous module state on VCV restart
-- Route & Hold (switcher module only): when using the module in Toggle mode and Router function, the last achieved input is held (instead of going to 0v) to the unrouted output.
+- **Route & Hold** (switcher module only): when using the module in Toggle mode and Router function, the last achieved input is held (instead of going to 0v) to the unrouted output

 **NOTES**
 - If Fader knob is set to 1ms it won't do any fade